openbmc/docs/designs/power-recovery.md

   prior to the pin hole reset
 - Not implement any power recovery policy on the system
 - Turn power recovery back on once BMC has a normal reboot

+### Blackout
+A blackout occurs when AC power is cut from the system, resulting in a total loss of power if there is no UPS installed on the sysem.
+Blackouts can be intentionally triggered by a user (i.e a pinhole reset) or in severe cases occur when there is some sort of an external outage.
+In either case the BMC must take into account this detrimental state.
+When this condition occurs, the BMC must:
+- Provide a generic target, obmc-chassis-blackout@.target to be called when
+- a blackout is detected
+- Adhere to the current power restore policy using a one-time restore policy
+- if desired
+BMC firmware must also be able to:
+- Discover why the system is in a blackout situation.
+From either loss of
+- power or user actions.

 ### Brownout
 As noted above, a brownout condition is when AC power can not continue to be